chapel-lang/governance/GOVERNANCE.md

 [Developer Certificate of Origin (DCO)](https://github.com/chapel-lang/chapel/blob/main/.github/CONTRIBUTING.md).

-As noted above, such PRs must be reviewed and merged by a Commiter as a means of maintaining and improving the quality of the code base, and to help manage any fallout that may show up afterwards, such as failures or performance regressions in the nightly testing.
+As noted above, such PRs must be reviewed and merged by a committer as a means of maintaining and improving the quality of the code base, and to help manage any fallout that may show up afterwards, such as failures or performance regressions in the nightly testing.